AvivGlaser/E-Commerce-Project/README.md

 ## General info
 Frontend only.
 This project is a demonstration of an e-commerce site.
-The user can search, delete, add & create products to general product page or his personal cart.
+The user can search, delete, add & create products to general product-page or his own personal cart.
-Some initial products are brought through api request and are saved immediately to Redux and Local Storage.
+Initial products stored immediately to Redux and Local Storage after received from an API-request.
 The goal of the project was to use as much as React capabilities as possible.
-From JSX and React Components, through React router dom, HOC, Axios, and of course React hooks.
+From JSX and React Components, through React Router, HOC, Axios, and of course React Hooks.

 ## My Guidelines
 * Never repeat yourself.